HouseTrip/guignol/README.md

 Guignol doesn't care about the list of instances that live on your EC2 account, only what it's configured to deal with.

-This should prevent destroying other's instances when using (for instance) shared AWS/IAM account !
+This should prevent destroying other's instances when using (for instance) a shared AWS/IAM account !

 Teach Guignol about your instances by adding them to its config file.